 03 of 08

 Need a quick nap?
 Want to catch up on some reading, or surf the Internet?
-Try doing those in your car—or rather, don't.
+Try doing those in your car.
 While cars force you to pay attention to traffic (or pay the consequences of distracted driving), using public transportation like a bus, a subway, or a carpool gives you some quiet time to read, snooze, pray, pay bills, or just look outside at the beautiful scenery.
 If you're the type that hates driving, this is even ore of a benefit.

 04 of 08

-Each year, around 40,000 people are killed in vehicle accidents in the U.S. That number doesn't include the many thousands of people who are injured—some permanently—in driving accidents.
-It's the equivalent of having a 9/11 terrorist attack every month.
-But each morning, millions of people get back in their cars and do it again.
-Insane?
-Maybe it is.Continue to 5 of 8 below.
+Each year, around 35,000 people are killed in vehicle accidents in the U.S. That number doesn't include the many thousands of people who are injured—some permanently—in driving accidents.
+While being auto-free doesn't totally eliminate the risk if you drive in other people's cars, it does decrease it drasticallyContinue to 5 of 8 below.

 05 of 08